spandex-project/spandex/README.md

 Spandex.Task.async("foo", fn -> do_work() end)
 ```

+*IMPORTANT*
+Always use `Spandex.Task.await` to await your tasks.
+Spandex tasks use a special return value to set the span name for the passed in anonymous function.

 Managing your own asynchronous work:

 The current trace_id and span_id can be retrieved with `Spandex.current_trace_id()` and `Spandex.current_span_id()`.
 This can then be used as `Spandex.continue_trace("new_trace", trace_id, span_id)`.
 New spans can then be logged from there and will be sent in a separate batch.